goddessfreya/gabs/docs/gabs-build.md

 In the most minimal use case, the only option you must pass in is `-ed`, so that the script knows where you want your "ephemeral directory," a.k.a. where we store all the "temporary"-ish files.

-This includes things like the chroots and the cloned VCS repos, which you probably don't want to be recreating all the time.
+This directory includes things like the chroots and the cloned VCS repos, which you probably don't want to be recreating all the time.
 For this reason, the "ephemeral directory" should rarely be changed, if ever, after all, what is the point of recloning all the cloned VCS repos?
 If you do ever have to do this, please file a bug report/feature request!

 Of course, there are many options, and not using them will leave you with an uncomfortable experience for a large majority of the time.